google/googletest/README.md

 *   Symbian
 *   PlatformIO

-## Who Is Using Google Test?
+## Who Is Using GoogleTest?

-In addition to many internal projects at Google, Google Test is also used by the following notable projects:
+In addition to many internal projects at Google, GoogleTest is also used by the following notable projects:

 *   The [Chromium projects](http://www.chromium.org/) (behind the Chrome browser